syntho-ai/syntho-docs/docs/deployment/docker/syntho_application.md

 - syntho-ray
   - Version: latest
   - Has the latest Ray version installed that is compatible with the Syntho Application.
-See the document [Jupyterhub & Ray deployment](./jupyterhub_ray.md#deployment-using-manual-ray-cluster-option-2) for more the deployment instructions for Ray.
 - syntho-core-api
   - Version: latest
   - The Syntho Core API is responsible for the core operations of the Syntho Platform.